ajcodein/Dr.Foodie/README.md

 - An active internet connection.
 - A modern web browser.

+### Running the App

+This application is ready to run in the current environment.
+The **Google Gemini API Key is provided automatically and securely** as an environment variable (`process.env.API_KEY`), so no manual setup is required.

+### Local Development Setup (Optional)

+If you wanted to run this project on your own machine, you would follow these steps:

+1.  **Get an API Key**:
-- A **Google Gemini API Key**.
+    You'll need a **Google Gemini API Key**.
 You can get one from [Google AI Studio](https://aistudio.google.com/).

-### Installation & Setup

-1.  **Clone the repository (or download the files):**
+2.  **Clone the repository:**
     ```bash
     git clone https://github.com/your-username/dr-foodie.git
     cd dr-foodie
     ```

-2.  **Set up your API Key:**
+3.  **Set up your API Key:**
-    The application loads the API key from `process.env.API_KEY`.
-You will need to configure this environment variable in your development environment.
-For example, you could use a `.env` file and a library like `dotenv`.

     Create a file named `.env` in the project root and add your key:
     ```
     API_KEY=YOUR_GEMINI_API_KEY_HERE
     ```

-3.  **Install dependencies and run the project:**
+4.  **Install dependencies and run the project:**
-    This project is set up to run in an environment with pre-bundled dependencies (like the one it was built in).
-If you were to run it locally with a standard Node.js setup, you would typically run:
+    This project is set up to run in an environment with pre-bundled dependencies.
+On your local machine, you would typically run:
     ```bash
     npm install
     npm run dev